 Insect Shield has partnered with Medical Teams International to provide insect repellent protection blankets and the treatment of thousands of staff uniforms in areas such as Uganda and Guatemala.

 Ministry of Hope was established in 1999 by Malawians as a local, community-based response for meeting the needs of the growing number of children orphaned by the AIDS epidemic.
 Today, Ministry of Hope sponsors feeding centers, crisis nurseries and a variety of international volunteer efforts.

-Insect Shield Support Role: Insect Shield has donated the treatment of a supply of bed nets that are being distributed.
+Insect Shield Support Role: Insect Shield has donated the treatment of a supply of bug repellent bed nets that are being distributed.

 Insect Shield Support Role: The MENTOR Initiative project in Western Province Kenya.
 Insect Shield Director of Global Health Initiatives was on-site to provide operational support and help promote community awareness of malaria prevention and treatment methods in the flood-affected population.
 Insect Shield treated kangas (colorful wraps that women wear, use to carry babies, or as sleeping covers) provided to the vulnerable women throughout the flood affected communities.

 Zambia Ministry of Health/National Malaria Control Centre/Roll Back Malaria Partners